 When she became a silver-haired model, our founder, Cindy Joseph, discovered that the most photogenic people don’t try to look a certain way—they are just themselves in front of the camera.

 When you’re taking a photo or video, try to relax.
 Don’t try to pose your face or body too much.
 Just be yourself.
 Focus on the person behind the camera or think about someone or something that makes you smile.

 When choosing your wardrobe, don’t stress.
 Wear something that makes you feel confident and beautiful, and that beauty and confidence will translate to the camera.

 Taking good photos and videos may require a bit of practice, but it doesn’t have to be difficult.

 With time, you may learn to love having frequent photographic evidence of your life and beauty.

 Tell us, do you love having your photo taken?
 Have your feelings about it changed over time?

 Do you already love taking amazing photos and videos?
 You could be our next Boom Ambassador!

 Every month, we choose one new inspiring woman to be our Ambassador—someone who embodies our message of loving life at every age.

 We ask our Ambassadors to film short videos and take photos to share their Boom experiences.
-Then we share these videos and photos with our audience of hundreds of thousands of women worldwide.
+If your videos are chosen, we’ll share them with our audience of hundreds of thousands of women worldwide.